Keyboard shortcuts

 license: defaults to proprietary — absence of a declared license means all rights reserved.
 Use SPDX identifiers when specifying a license.

-6.2 Document properties
+6.2 Document attributes and properties

 PropertySourceFallback